Buyck family: Nicolaas Buyck

 Originally from Eeklo, Belgium, in times gone by, from 1684 and 1717, Louis Angebert Buyck was already mayor of the said city.

 Nicolaas Buyck is a seasoned diplomat with his first assignment dating back to 1990.
 He currently serves as Belgian ambassador to Croatia.
 The Embassy in Zagreb is responsible for Croatia, Bosnia and Herzegovina and Slovenia.

 Under his tenure His Excellency established honorary consulates in the cities of Dubrovnik, Opatija and Split.
 His previous functions as ambassador include his diplomatic posting in Estonia.
 Nicolaas Buyck first mission was in Kongo-Brazzaville, and was previously posted as ambassador to Tallinn, Estonia in 2008.

 Artistic & Cultural

-Playwright

-Johann Wolfgang von Goethe wrote the 1788 theatre play called Egmont.
-It contained historic characters including the Count of Egmont set in Brussels.

-The scene is set in Belgium in 1568.
-Key in the cast are the Duke of Alva and William of Orange, as well as Buyck a Hollander (a native from the former province of Holland), embodying the military arm as archer and reporting to the Count of Egmont.

-The opening scene has Buyck, winning the dexterity challenge in crossbow shooting.
-He then compares his skilfulness to the abilities of Count Egmont: Ruysum : Daß ich euch sage – Er schießt wie sein Herr, er schießt wie Egmont.